Taking care of your Maltese teeth is essential to maintain good health, although in many cases it is not known that dogs also need this type of care.

 Why should you take care of your Maltese’s teeth?

 Just like humans over time, your Maltese’s teeth deteriorate little by little if they are not cared for properly.
-A bad maintenance of your best friend’s teeth promotes the appearance of bad breath, plaque and tartar, moreover, you run the risk that your Maltese’s teeth break or that certain infections do develop (such as gingivitis and periodontitis).
-These diseases cause discomfort, pain and can lead your Maltese to act aggressively.
+Bad maintenance of your best friend’s teeth promotes the appearance of bad breath, plaque, and tartar, moreover, you run the risk that your Maltese’s teeth break or that certain infections do develop (such as gingivitis and periodontitis).
+These diseases cause discomfort, pain, and can lead your Maltese to act aggressively.

 But how to take care of the teeth of his dog?